Managing Azure Infrastructure? Why Settle for Azure Consultants?

 So, what’s the answer?

-Working with a partner like igroup, powered by a bespoke CloudOps Active Management Solution (CAMS), you can gain access to far more than a traditional consultant.
+Working with a partner like IG CloudOps, powered by a bespoke cloud management platform, you can gain access to far more than a traditional consultant.

-With igroup, all the things a one-off consultant offers are readily available from our team of certified experts, while our CAMS automated technology provides you with 24-7 ongoing support and management.
+With IG CloudOps, all the things a one-off consultant offers are readily available from our team of certified experts, while our CloudOps automated technology provides you with 24-7 ongoing support and management.

-We leverage that experience to provide strategic advisory services, while our highly sophisticated CAMS tools provide all the services you need for a successful cloud deployment completely automated.
+We leverage that experience to provide strategic advisory services, while our highly sophisticated CloudOps tools provide all the services you need for a successful cloud deployment completely automated.

 This allows you to focus entirely on doing your job, with full confidence your cloud is running in the most optimal and cost-effective way possible.